 Usecases layer should be very independent and should not take anything outside of Domain layer.

-Data layer is for fetching data from outside world to app.
+Data layer is for fetching data from outside world or from local storage to app.
 Data layer depends on domain layer.
 If you delete domain layer, data layer will get error.
 But the opposite is not true.
 In general data layer contains three below folders.

 Since data layer works with external resources and fetch data, it also throws exceptions if necessary.
 We used dartz package to handle the success or failure.